 Posted by Edens Staff on 10/19/2019 to Information

 CBD vs THC

-The cannabis Sativa plant or marijuana contains many natural components that include cannabinoids.
+The cannabis sativa plant, or hemp, contains many natural components that include cannabinoids.
 The cannabinoids normally interact with receptors adjoined to faculties such as the Central Nervous System (CNS) to produce varying responses.
 According to the University Of Washington Alcohol & Drug Abuse Institute, marijuana has over 60 classified cannabinoids, including Tetrahydrocannabinol (THC), Cannabichromene (CBC), Cannabidiol (CBD) and Cannabinol (CBN).
-The cannabinoids are differentiated based on their psychological effects on users or test subjects.
+Cannabinoids are differentiated based on their psychological effects on users or test subjects.

 Studies show Cannabidiol or CBD constitutes up to 40 percent of the cannabis resin.
 The legalization of CBD at the federal level has seen CBD and THC grow into a multi-billion dollar industry.
 It is believed to be the fastest-growing sector in the job market.
 A lot of ongoing research about THC and CBD is focused on maximizing the potential benefits of the two compounds while ensuring the side effects remain minimal.
-For users of cannabinoids, emphasize is trained in understanding the potential risks and benefits of the various cannabis products.
+For users of cannabinoids, it's important to understand the potential risks and benefits of the various cannabis products.